Webnume/euromillion-suggestions/README.md

 # Euromillion suggests numbers

 ### [ENG]

-This app is made for those who are in need of inspiration to choose Euromillions numbers.
-The numbers are updated automatically with each result twice a week.
+This app is made for you if you need of inspiration to choose your Euromillions numbers.
 The algorithm is based on the output probabilities of the numbers.
+These numbers are updated automatically with each result twice a week.
 Good luck !

 Please play reasonably.

 ### [FR]

-Cette appli est faite pour ceux qui sont en mal d'inspiration pour choisir des numéros Euromillions.
-Les nombres sont mis à jour automatiquement à chaque résultat 2 fois par semaine.
-L'algorithme repose sur les probabilités de sorties des nombres.
+Cette appli est faite pour vous si vous êtes en mal d'inspiration pour choisir vos numéros Euromillions.
+L'algorithme repose sur les probabilités de sorties des numéros.
+Ces numéros sont mis à jour automatiquement à chaque résultat 2 fois par semaine.
 Bonne chance !

-Jouer raisonnablement svp.
+Jouez raisonnablement svp.

 ## Available Scripts